 Malcolm Wilson leads XPO’s business in Europe.
 Mr. Wilson has more than 20 years of senior experience in the supply chain industry.
 Most recently, he served as head of XPO’s multinational logistics operations, with P&L responsibility for approximately 30,000 employees in 15 countries.
 Previously, he spent eight years with XPO acquisition Norbert Dentressangle, where he grew the logistics business into the company’s largest revenue-producing unit.
 Mr. Wilson served as a member of the executive board of Norbert Dentressangle and has trained in business management, finance and logistics.

 Richard Cawston leads the supply chain business of XPO Logistics in Europe.
 He previously held the role of managing director for XPO’s supply chain operations in the United Kingdom and Ireland.
-Mr. Cawston joined XPO in 2015 upon the company’s acquisition of Norbert Dentressangle, where he served first as country manager, and then as business unit director.
+Richard joined XPO in 2015 upon the company’s acquisition of Norbert Dentressangle, where he served first as business unit director, and then as country manager.
 Previously, he was general manager for transportation company Christian Salvesen, now part of XPO, and operations manager for supermarket retailer Asda.

 Luis Angel Gomez directs the transport business operations of XPO Logistics in Europe.
 His leadership has been key in developing value-added services as part of XPO’s international growth strategy for transport, including LTL and palletized cross-border services in Europe and brokerage services.
 Mr. Gomez Izaguirre has over 20 years of transportation expertise, including eight years with Norbert Dentressangle, where he led the Iberian, then global, transport operations, and served on the executive board.
 Prior to Norbert Dentressangle, he held executive positions with transportation companies Christian Salvesen Gerposa and Transportes Gerposa.
 He holds an executive master’s of business development degree in international business management and finance from the International Institute for Management Development in Lausanne, Switzerland, and a degree in economics from the University of Cantabria in Spain.